 The Reverse Of The 1946 Half Dollar

 The reverse showcases a powerful bald eagle perched high upon a mountain crag, its wings unfolded in a commanding display of strength.
+Mint marks, when present, appear on the reverse in the lower-left area, below the pine branch and olive branch near the left rim.

 “UNITED STATES OF AMERICA” encircles the upper portion, while “HALF DOLLAR” anchors the bottom.
-The Latin phrase “E PLURIBUS UNUM” appears on the left side above a pine branch that grows from the rocky foundation.
-Mint marks, when present, are positioned below this branch near the left rim.
+The Latin phrase “E PLURIBUS UNUM” appears on the left side above the pine branch that grows from the rocky foundation.

-Other Features Of The 1946 Half Dollar
+Strike Quality & Other Features Of The 1946 Half Dollar

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)